 2025-W 25th Anniversary DCAM Sacagawea Dollar Value

-This extraordinary proof coin resurrects the beloved original 2000 design featuring Glenna Goodacre’s portrait of Sacagawea carrying her infant son Jean Baptiste on the obverse, paired with Thomas D. Rogers’ soaring eagle design on the reverse—imagery that hadn’t appeared together since 2008.
+This extraordinary proof coin resurrects the beloved original 2000 design, pairing Glenna Goodacre’s portrait of Sacagawea carrying Jean Baptiste on the obverse with Thomas D. Rogers’ soaring eagle design on the reverse — imagery that had not appeared together as a production coin since 2008.
+The coin is struck at the West Point Mint (identified by the “W” mint mark, prominently placed on the obverse rather than the edge), contains exactly one-half troy ounce of .9999 fine 24-karat gold, and measures 26.50mm in diameter.

 2025-W 25th Anniversary DCAM Sacagawea Dollar Price/Grade Chart